 A mature, live seed, which will not germinate promptly when placed under suitable conditions, is said to be dormant.
 The mechanisms that prevent germination vary widely and it is not neecessary to understand them to grow trees from seed successfully.
 What is important for us to understand is how we can get these dormant seeds to germinate.

 Relatively simple and effective methods exist to overcome the dormancy of our tree and shrub seeds.
 The most common requirements are exposure to periods of warmth and/or cold.
 The simplest method of providing these conditions is to place the seeds outdoors, mixed with a moisture retentive and aerated medium (usually a sand/compost mixture).
-For a summary of pre-treatment lengths for the different species click here.

 In order to be successfully treated seeds must be moist.
 Seeds that are placed into treatment immediately following extraction will require no further processing.
 Seeds that have been stored for any length of time will require soaking in water for 24-48 hours.
 Soaking dried seeds performs two functions.
 Firstly, the seeds take up water and, secondly, some of the germination inhibitors in the seed coat are removed.